JoshDoody/joshdoody.github.io/_posts/2016-11-06-software-developers-how-to-get-a-raise.md

 There are three interesting things here.

-## 1. Even if you didn't negotiate your starting salary at your current job, you have options
+## 1. You can make up ground even if you didn't negotiate your starting salary

-Let's say you changed jobs, didn't negotiate your starting salary, and started at $80,000.
-Then you found out how powerful negotiating can be, and realized you probably could've negotiated for a starting salary of $90,000.
+Let's you started your job at $80,000 and didn't negotiate your starting salary.
+Then you found out [how powerful negotiating can be]({{ site.baseurl }}/why-negotiate-starting-salary/), and realized you probably could've negotiated for a starting salary of $90,000.
 You like your job, but now you feel like you're underpaid.
-What can you do?
+What can you do without changing jobs?

-The good news is you can stay at the job you like *and* make up that lost ground by negotiating a 5% raise every two years.
-Look at Year 6 in the table above.
-If you started at $80,000 and negotiated a 5% raise every two years on top of the 3% you'd probably get anyway, you're making more than if you had started at $90,000 and gotten the standard 3% raise every year!
+Take a look at the table above.
+If you negotiate an additional 5% raise every two years you'll make up that gap in your starting salary by Year 6.
+If you started at $80,000 and negotiated an additional 5% raise every two years, you're making more than if you had started at $90,000 and gotten the standard 3% raise every year!

 So if you're at a job you like and you *didn't* negotiate the best starting salary, you can make up ground by negotiating a raise every couple of years.
 Good to know!

-## 2. If you have to choose a raise or a job change, raises can beat higher starting salaries
+## 2. Periodic raises can beat higher starting salaries if you have to pick just one

 Take a look at the first three columns in our table.
 It's obvious that you're *much* better off negotiating a starting salary of $90,000 instead of $80,000.
-But look what happens when you compare a $90,000 starting salary with 3% raises each year to an $80,000 starting salary with an additional 5% raise every two years.
+But look what happens to the "Total" when you compare a $90,000 starting salary with 3% raises each year to an $80,000 starting salary with an additional 5% raise every two years.

 You can make *more* by pursuing a 5% raise every other year than if you just negotiate your starting salary!

 So if you had to pick one—a higher starting salary, or a higher-than-usual raise every couple years—you would be better off getting a bigger raise every couple years.

-## 3. You don't have to choose!
+## 3. You don't have to pick just one!

-But here's the best news of all: **You don't have to choose!** You can double-dip by negotiating your starting salary *and* negotiating moderate raises every couple of years!
+The best news is that **you don't have to pick a higher starting salary *or* periodic raises**.
+You can double-dip by negotiating your starting salary *and* negotiating moderate raises every couple of years!

 And look what happens when you do: You make a *lot* more money over time.
-Back to the table above, the worst-case scenario is you didn't negotiate your starting salary *and* you just accept the 3% raise you'll get every year.
+Back to the table above, the worst-case scenario is you didn't negotiate your $80,000 starting salary *and* you just accept the 3% raise you'll get every year.
 The best-case scenario is that you negotiate your starting salary up to $90,000 *and* you negotiate an additional 5% raise every two years.
 In the best-case scenario, *you make $250,000 more than in the worst-case scenario*!

 ## Add more value, make more money